I am delighted to announce the publication of my new book.

 In this, his magnum opus, philosopher Gilad Atzmon, comprehensively deconstructs the Jewish genius for controlling the opposition, i.e. leading it themselves.
 It is not, however, intentionally conspiratorial, as he persuasively argues, but an entirely rational response on the part of often ethical dissenting Jewish voices to whatever “Jewish problem” — from Israeli crimes to neocon wars — they perceive to be potentially damaging to the tribe. – Maidhc Ó Cathail R.I.P

-Posted by Gilad Atzmon on May 24, 2017, With 662 Reads Filed under Art, Books, & Entertainment.
+Posted by Gilad Atzmon on May 24, 2017, With 693 Reads Filed under Art, Books, & Entertainment.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.